burt202/lite-uploader/readme.md

-## LiteUploader - Lightweight nodeJS/jQuery File Uploader
+## LiteUploader

-This is a small library for NodeJS and jQuery, aiming to make uploading files a doddle.
+This is a lightweight library for NodeJS and jQuery, aiming to make uploading files a doddle.
 With some useful options including basic validation, it is a good choice for any developer who is not so worried about supporting legacy browsers.

+### Features

+- file type and size validation
+- hooks for all major events like progress, success, fail etc
+- drag/drop support
+- ability dynamically update the form data packet before each upload
+- upload multiple files as individual requests

 ### NodeJS